tensorflow/ngraph-bridge/test/model_level_tests/README.md

 ## Features and sample uses

-1. **Running model(s)**: For example if you run `python test_main.py --run_logparse_tests --models MLP,MLP_fail_0`, you can specify which models to run using the `--models` flag.
+1. **Running model(s)**: For example if you run `python test_main.py --run_basic_tests --models MLP,MLP_fail_0`, you can specify which models to run using the `--models` flag.
 The argument to `--models` is a comma separated list (if it has >1 items).
 If `--models` is not passed then all the test suites are run.
 The final output is displayed as passed, skipped or failed tests as shown in the image below.
 <img src="./resources/end_of_tests.png" height="104" width="121">

 2. **Disabling test suites or sub-tests**: Using the `--disable` flag you can disable whole test suites or certain subtests of certain test suites.
 For example: `--disable "MLP.test1,MLP_fail_2"` would disable test suite `MLP_fail_2` and sub-test `MLP.test1` (but it would run other tests in `MLP` test suite).
 Sub tests can also be disabled if their directory name has `disabled` in it, for example `MLP/test3_disabled`
 3. **Listing tests**: Adding `--list` will produce a list of available tests.
 It can be coupled with the `--models` and `--disable` flag to get a list of tests that will be run if `--list` is not present.
-For example the command `python test_main.py --run_logparse_tests --models MLP_custom_logparser,MLP,MLP_fail_1,MLP_fail_2 --list --disable "MLP.test1,MLP_fail_2"` prints the following.
+For example the command `python test_main.py --run_basic_tests --models MLP_custom_logparser,MLP,MLP_fail_1,MLP_fail_2 --list --disable "MLP.test1,MLP_fail_2"` prints the following.
 <img src="./resources/list.png" height="415" width="350">

 4. **Testing if a model runs**: If `expected.json` is not present just running the test to completion is considered a pass